cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ## Assess application compatibility

-Before deploying Microsoft 365 Apps, you want to test your business-critical VBA macros, non-Microsoft add-ins, and complex documents and spreadsheets to assess their compatibility with Microsoft 365 Apps.
+Before deploying Microsoft 365 Apps, you want to test your business-critical Visual Basic for Applications (VBA) macros, non-Microsoft add-ins, and complex documents and spreadsheets to assess their compatibility with Microsoft 365 Apps.
 For more information, see [Assess application compatibility](../deploy/assess-microsoft-365-apps.md#step-4---assess-application-compatibility).

 If you use the Microsoft Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash).
 Or, you can get assistance from Microsoft through the [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure) program.